daronphang/programming-resources/coding-guidelines/testing/design/principles.md

 When using integration tests, we want to ensure that deploying a new service doesn't break consumers.
 One way to do this without requiring test against the real consumer is by using consumer-driven contract (CDC).

 With CDCs, we are defining the expectations of a consumer on a service/producer.
 They should be run as part of CI build of the producer, ensuring that it never gets deployed if it breaks one of these contracts.
 Should only be run against a single producer in isolation so that it can be more reliable than E2E tests.

+### Avoid test doubles with remote services

+When using test doubles, it is to ensure that the call was made.
+If the expected call is not made, the test fails.
+Can be classified as behavioral testing.
+Implementing this approach requires more intelligence in the fake collaborators that we create, and if overused, it can cause tests to become brittle.
+Instead, we should use actual third-party dependencies when performing integration testing, i.e. database, MQ, etc.